carmenlup/Introspect2b/README.md

 Documentation link [Service connections](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)

-####

-##### 2.3.
+#### 2.3.
 Create secure connection to Azure Container Registry (ACR)

 - In your Azure DevOps project, navigate to `Project Settings` -> `Service connections`.
-- Click on `New service connection` and select "Docker Registry".
+- Click on `New service connection` and select `Docker Registry`.
 - Select `Azure Container Registry` as the registry type.
-- Select the subscription and the ACR instance `introspect2bacr` created on step 1.3.
+- Select the subscription and the ACR instance `introspect2bacr` created on step 2.3.
 - Use `acr-connection` for service connection name and save it.

-# Deployment to Azure Container Apps (ACA) using automation with bicep
+# 3. Deploy resource in Azure via automation

 This section provides instructions for deploying the ClaimStatus to Azure Container Apps (ACA) using azure pipelines.

-1. Create a new pipeline in Azure DevOps
+#### 3.1 Create a new pipeline in Azure DevOps

 - Go to your Azure DevOps project and navigate to the Pipelines section.
 - Click on `New Pipeline` and select `Azure Repos Git` as the source.